toubian/cluster_73_2024_2025/README.md

 ### your ta

 Hi!
-I'm Sophia Toubian, a 2nd year PhD student in the Information Studies department.
+I'm Sophia Toubian, a 3rd year PhD student in the Information Studies department.
 I was also at UCLA for undergrad (double bruin!!) studying Political Science and Society + Genetics.

-My research focuses on using network science to look at how we transmit and define "data".
+My research focuses on how scientific ideas change when shared with the public, using both qualitative and computational methods.

 I was born in London and raised between the UK and Los Angeles, in my spare time I love to surf, climb, play basketball, and do pottery! (or if it's finals week: watch movies, reread Anne Carson, and eat too much mac and cheese)

-I'm really looking forwrd to getting to know you all better - don't hesitate to reach out, even to just ask abour campus or say hi!
+I'm really looking forwrd to getting to know you all better - don't hesitate to reach out, even to just ask about campus or say hi!
 My email is **[toubian@ucla.edu](toubian@ucla.edu)**.

 ##	__logistics__